Security Debt in Practice: Nuanced Insights from Practitioners: Methodology

 \subsection{Data Saturation}

 We initially conducted 17 interviews and observed that after this point, no new themes were emerging.
 Participants’ responses began to repeat similar ideas, indicating that we had reached saturation.
 The point at which further interviews were unlikely to provide additional insights related to our main research questions about SDs.
 Adding five more female participants was mainly to improve gender representation in the sample and reduce the gender gap.
 However, additional interviews confirmed existing themes and did not introduce new findings.
-Therefore, we stopped conducting interviews after the 22nd participant.
-This sample size was sufficient to achieve saturation, capture a diverse range of perspectives among experienced software developers, and aligns with sample sizes reported in other software engineering studies.
+Therefore, we stopped conducting interviews after the 22nd participant. \cb{This sample size is consistent with established guidelines for qualitative research using thematic analysis, where 20--40 interviews are recommended for heterogeneous, multi-site studies~\cite{hagaman2017many,hennink2022sample}, and aligns with sample sizes in comparable software engineering interview studies~\cite{kruke2024defining,tondel2022influencing,baltes2022sampling}.}

+\cb{Data saturation in this study was determined at the level of individual codes rather than at the broader theme level, in order to ensure that all distinct concepts in the collected transcripts were captured before grouping them into larger themes.
+This approach reflects the description of saturation in the literature, defined as the point where additional interviews fail to provide new information that would require adding new codes to the codebook or altering category properties~\cite{fusch2015we}.
+Therefore, any subsequent instances corresponding to existing codes were considered redundant and did not contribute new information.} \cb{Table~\ref{saturation} illustrates a sample of major dimensions we covered for each RQ, showing the participant for whom data saturation was reached (Column `Sat.
+P\#'), along with notes on subsequent contributions.}